Education

 education DEPARTMENT OVERVIEW

-The Department of Education was fully accredited by the Council of Accreditation of Educator Preparation (CAEP) in May 2018 for all undergraduate programs.
+The Department of Education is fully accredited by the Council of Accreditation of Educator Preparation (CAEP) for all undergraduate programs.

 Designed to finalize coursework necessary for completion of a teaching license, this program is designed for individuals with a bachelor's degree.
 The program may consist of subject area coursework, pedagogy coursework for the license sought and student teaching.